enkidevs/curriculum/java/fundamentals/tips-ii/how-range-operations-work.md

 ---
 ## Content

+A range can refer to an arbitrary, ordered sequence of values within a list-like container.
+The boundaries of a range are often represented by indexes.

 Strings can be thought of as a list of characters.
 Hence, a substring is essentially a range in the original string.
 You can use the `substring()` method to extract a part of a string.
 The result will be returned **as a new value** while the original string isn't mutated.